-Currently, I am a Joint Ph.D.
-Candidate in Law at the University of Bologna and the University of Antwerp.
-I am also a Teaching Assistant in Comparative Constitutional Law at the Department of Legal Studies of the University of Bologna, as well as a Junior Researcher in the Research Group on Government and Law at the Faculty of Law of the University of Antwerp.
-Previously, I was a Trainee at the Venice Commission of the Council of Europe.
+Currently, I am a Postdoctoral Researcher at the Baffi Centre on Economics, Finance and Regulation of Bocconi University, as well as a Teaching Assistant of Comparative Constitutional Law at the Department of Legal Studies of the University of Bologna.
+I am also an Affiliated Researcher of the Research Group on Government and Law at the Faculty of Law of the University of Antwerp.
+Previously, I was a Junior Researcher at the EURAC Institute for Comparative Federalism (2023) and a Trainee at the Venice Commission of the Council of Europe (2020).

-I hold a Master’s degree in International Relations, and I attended the Seminar of Parliamentary Studies and Research “Silvano Tosi”.
-I held visiting positions at the School of Law of the Queen’s University of Belfast, the Department of Law of the European University Institute, and the EURAC Institute of Comparative Federalism.
+I hold a joint Ph.D. in Legal Studies awarded by the University of Bologna and the University of Antwerp (2023), and I attended the Seminar of Parliamentary Studies and Research “Silvano Tosi” (2019).
+I held visiting positions at the School of Law of the Queen’s University of Belfast (2018), the Department of Law of the European University Institute (2021-2022) and the EURAC Institute of Comparative Federalism (2022).

 My research interests include constitutional design for divided societies, minority rights, federalism and asymmetries in constitutional law, and comparative research methodologies.
-In my doctoral thesis, I study the legal factors determining a low, medium, or high degree of constitutional asymmetries in divided multi-tiered systems, through a Qualitative Comparative Analysis (QCA) on 16 case studies.
+In my doctoral thesis, I studied the legal factors determining a low, medium, or high degree of constitutional asymmetries in divided multi-tiered systems, through a Qualitative Comparative Analysis (QCA) on 16 case studies.
+In my postdoc project, “Decision-Making in Time of Emergencies”, I explore the use of advanced technologies in emergencies, specifically during armed conflicts.

 I am passionate about photography, music, and theatre, and I would love to travel more than I actually can.
 I speak English and French fluently, and I will be starting to learn Serbian-Croatian soon.